Menu

 David Foster

-David Walter Foster was born on November 1, 1949 in Victoria, British Columbia, Canada.
-He is a famous musician, record producer, songwriter, arranger, and composer.
-He enrolled in 1963, when he was just 13 years old, in the University of Washington music program.
-He formed a band in Victoria, the Strangers, and they moved together to England.
-He then came back to Toronto, where he started playing with the musician Ronnie Hawkins.
+David Walter Foster was born on November 1, 1949, in Victoria, British Columbia, Canada.
+A renowned musician, record producer, songwriter, arranger, and composer, Foster began his musical journey early.
+At just 13 years old in 1963, he enrolled in the University of Washington’s music program.
+He later formed a local band in Victoria called The Strangers, with whom he moved to England before returning to Canada, where he played with Canadian rockabilly artist Ronnie Hawkins.

 Related Biography: Yvette Flunder